 Where to start when planning a wedding

 I personally planned two weddings.
 One was typical church ceremony, wedding reception venue, limo and whole nine yards; the other was an intimate park wedding officiated by a Justice of the Peace and reception was a wonderful luncheon at a local restaurant where we had the second floor to ourselves.
 You can see both were very different.
-I am going to share how I started the process and hope that it helps you newly engaged not feel overwhelmed when thinking about all details from smallest like table number to the larges items such as choosing a venue.
+I am going to share how I started the process and hope that it helps you newly engaged not feel overwhelmed when thinking about all details from smallest like table numbers to the large items such as choosing a venue.